Posts tagged overview

 Iris Ehlert

 Our extendend core components cover models for a comprehensive mapping of the Earth System and its interactions (e.g., atmospheric chemistry, ocean biogeochemistry, land ice, socioeconomics).
-While not required by the majority of users, these components offer flexibility for specific research questions.
+While not required by all users, these components offer flexibility for specific research questions.
 Our current extended core components include a tool that adds the capability to simulate aerosols and reactive trace gases to our core components (ICON-ART).
 It is the responsibility of natESM to seamlessly integrate these extended core components into the natESM system.

 Read more ...